palomaneto/palomaneto/README.md

 I'm Paloma.

 A clinical professional with a lifelong interest in public health, social and health impact.

-I'm certified in Data Analysis and SQL with continuous dedication for growth.
-A recent graduate of a MSc degree in Health Informatics and ready to make lasting influence.

 I became curious about the systems, processes and data that shape service-delivery behind the scenes.
 That curiosity led me into analytics, where I'm building practical projects in SQL, Power BI and healthcare data.

+I'm certified in Data Analysis and SQL, also being a recentgraduate of a MSc degree in Health Informatics, this is an exciting continuous dedication for growth to make lasting influence.

 ---